Javalbert/faster-than-reflection/README.md

 - Methods for getting and setting boxed versions of primitive fields or properties
 - Methods for getting and setting fields or properties of common classes e.g. String, Date, BigDecimal
 - 23 Methods for calling methods with 0 to 22 parameters (no expensive varargs creation)
-- Method that accepts Object varags for calling any method
+- Method that accepts Object varargs for calling any method
 - Not a reinvention of Reflection API (but just field access and method invocation)